Emulator Issues #3972

 @j4ck.fr0st If you don't want to use VAX, I'll consider that your own problem.
 However, now that I read the actual issue you're complaining about...the problem is just that you have to check a box in Tools > Options ???
 How hard can that be? :P

-Updated by BhaaL about 13 years ago
+Updated by BhaaL almost 14 years ago

 It wouldnt be a problem if simply unchecking the option would fix it, but it doesn't.
 It's as broken as 2008, but that one at least doesn't take ages to find its stuff.